How can we investigate wonder?

 Why?
 I think because -for taking a picture, for example of a leaf – I need to place myself “out” of the relation with that leaf, to take an external point of view, so coming back in my shoes, getting out of the connection and looking at the leaf from outside.

 This makes me think to some educational context and some teachers that overwhelm children with questions or take a lot of pictures when noticing that children are deeply involved or attracted by something… Please let’s be careful and help children to take care of their precious moments of wonder.
-Yes, wonder can be the beginning of a meaningful learning… but it’s not only a tool, it’s itself like oxygen for our soul.
+Yes, wonder can be the beginning of a meaningful learning… but it’s itself like oxygen for our soul and not only a pedagogical tool.

 Finally, a last question: where does wonder happen?
-In my case, usually in nature… but perhaps, are there some typical wondering-places for each of us?
+Usually in nature, in my case, but perhaps there are some typical wondering-places for each of us?

 Is wonder potentially everywhere, but it depends on our state of mind if we can access to it?